-The Executive Committee has a responsibility to manage and represent the Conference.
-It will need to work with authorities that have submitted proposals or that have been chosen to be the host to ensure that the Conference achieves its mission.
+The Executive Committee has a responsibility to manage and represent the GPA.
+It will need to work with authorities that have submitted proposals or that have been chosen to be the host to ensure that the GPA achieves its mission.

-As proposals are likely to contain only high level information and, in some cases, to be missing some expected details, the Executive Committee will need to continue to explore matters with an authority even after it has been recommended as the hosting authority.
-In particular, the Executive Committee will want to ensure that the chosen host has a fully developed plan for the Conference by the time of the closed session of the preceding Conference.
-After the closed session the chosen host will become a member of the Executive Committee and directly participate in achieving its mandate.
+As proposals are likely to contain only high-level information and, in some cases, to be missing some expected details, the Executive Committee will need to continue to explore matters with an authority even after it has been recommended as the hosting authority.
+In particular, the Executive Committee will want to ensure that the chosen host has a fully developed plan for the conference by the time of the Closed Session of the preceding Annual Meeting.
+After the Closed Session of the year preceding the host's event, the chosen host will become a member of the Executive Committee and directly participate in achieving its mandate.